cockpit-project/cockpit/HACKING.md

 This will install Cockpit and all support files, and will install a simplistic PAM configuration.

 Cockpit has a single non-recursive Makefile.
-You can only run "make" from the top-level and it will always rebuild the whole project.
+You can only run `make` from the top-level and it will always rebuild the whole project.

-* Checking
+## Checking

 You can run unit tests of the current checkout: